avijeetsengupta/webapp/README.md

 For login id: avijeet@gmail.com, pass: 9174818405

-And I have used useHistory, data flow through props and callbacks functions.
+And I have used useHistory, data flow through props, callbacks functions, string converter using below snippet.

 const parser = new DOMParser();